 Pharmacology is a critical piece of knowledge for nurses.
 It’s always intimidating, and at times, challenging, for nursing students to learn all the ins and outs of pharmacology.
 But, lucky you!
 This guide is here to help you (and empower you) on your nursing school journey.
-Learn how to navigate the world of pharmacology below.
+Learn how to navigate the world of nursing pharmacology with our study guide below.

 Why is Pharmacology Challenging for Nursing Students?